dataexpert0/Camel-RPC/README.md

 - If SumatraPDF is closed, Camel stays idle in the system tray
 - Only the window title is read — no files are accessed

+### Antivirus Notice

+This executable may be flagged by some antivirus software as a false positive.
+The source code is fully available in this repository for inspection.

 ## Manual Build

 If you prefer to build it yourself: